simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     environment-namespaced classes of the plugins and mimicking Hiera lookups!

-However, to be completely backward compatible, libkv functions must be able to be executed in the absence of ``libkv::options`` hieradata.
-This means libkv must automatically, internally, default to using the libkv file store, when no libkv backend is specified in hieradata or in a libkv function call.
+However, to be completely backward compatible, simpkv functions must be able to be executed in the absence of ``simpkv::options`` hieradata.
+This means simpkv must automatically, internally, default to using the simpkv file store, when no simpkv backend is specified in hieradata or in a simpkv function call.

-### pki and krb5 Class conversions to libkv
+### pki and krb5 Class conversions to simpkv

-Conversions of the `pki` and `krb5` Classes to use libkv entails switching from using `File` resources with the `source` set to `File` resources with `content` set to the output of `libkv::get(xxx)``.
+Conversions of the `pki` and `krb5` Classes to use simpkv entails switching from using `File` resources with the `source` set to `File` resources with `content` set to the output of `simpkv::get(xxx)``.

 * `pki` and `krb5` Classes conversions are independent.
 * `krb5` keytabs are binary data which need to be handled carefully.